getgrav/grav-learn/pages/09.webservers-hosting/06.windows-subsystem-for-linux/docs.md

 !!!
 Save the file by pressing `Ctrl`<small>+</small>`O`, and hit `Enter` to confirm.
 Exit with `Ctrl`<small>+</small>`X`.<br>
 !!!
 (In the command bar: `^` meants `Ctrl` and `M` means `Alt`)

+By default, Apache runs as the `www-data` user and group, which may not have permission to access your Grav files, especially if they are located within your home directory (e.g., `/home/your-username/webroot`).

+To avoid permission issues during development, you can configure Apache to run under your own user and group.
+This allows Apache to read and write files in your user space without needing to change file ownership or permissions.

+To do this, edit the `envvars` file:

+[prism classes="language-bash command-line"]
+sudo nano /etc/apache2/envvars
+[/prism]

+Replace the default values with your actual username and group:

+[prism classes="language-apacheconf line-numbers"]
+export APACHE_RUN_USER=your-user-name
+export APACHE_RUN_GROUP=your-group-name
+[/prism]

+!!!
+This approach is generally suitable for development environments.
+See [Troubleshooting > Permissions](/troubleshooting/permissions) for more information.

 Open your favorite Windows editor/IDE, and create an `index.html` file in your webroot folder with the following content:

 [prism classes="language-html line-numbers"]